trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 <a name="get_on_local_develop"/>
 # Get on a local 'develop' tracking branch

 Modifying the workflow from the [Simple Centralized Workflow](https://github.com/trilinos/Trilinos/wiki/VC-|-Simple-Centralized-Workflow) to use the 'develop' branch instead of the 'master' branch is easy.
-If the local repo is clean (i.e. no local modifications or untracked fiels), then one needs to just get on a local 'develop' tracking branch.
+If the local repo is clean (i.e. no local modifications or untracked files), then one just needs to get on a local 'develop' tracking branch.
 If the local 'develop' tracking branch has not already been created, then create it using:

 ```
 $ cd Trilinos/